 Consider swapping out rock or gravel in your landscaping with shredded bark or other soft materials that will be less likely to cause damage if blown around by strong winds.
 Secure patio furniture and other outdoor items that could be blown away or damaged.

 Put motor vehicles and recreational vehicles away in a garage or under a car port.
-If no garage is available, consider purchasing a high tech car cover in advance to either use regularly or have on hand to use when a hailstorm is predicted.
+If no garage is available, consider purchasing a high-tech car cover in advance to either use regularly or have on hand to use when a hailstorm is predicted.

 Tips to protect your car using your office building or house as a hail shadow:

-Other Tips During a Hail Storm
+Tips During a Hail Storm

 - Agree on a way to signal for help from others if you are trapped.
-This could be a visible signal that is hung to alert emergency personnel you need help or a whistle in case you trapped out of sight under debris.
+This could be a visible signal that is hung to alert emergency personnel that you need help or a whistle in case you are trapped out of sight under debris.

 - Bring any pets inside the house or garage and herd any livestock into a barn or shed so they are not injured by falling hail or flying debris.